Investor compensation scheme

 How does the investor compensation scheme cover securities held in a business owner's business account?

 Individual business owners (craftsmen, merchants, self-employed professionals, etc.) sometimes use securities accounts for business purposes which are separate from their personal accounts.

 If a business owner conducts business through a separate legal entity, such as a one-person limited company (EURL), or under the status of limited liability individual business owner (EIRL), a double coverage level is made available for the securities and associated cash held in his/her business accounts.

-How does the securities guarantee work for a joint-tenants account?
+How does the investor compensation scheme work for a joint-tenants account?

 Each account holder's compensation is calculated based on his/her personal accounts and his/her portion of the joint account (joint tenants account).
 Unless otherwise specified in the account agreement, a joint account is shared equally among the co-account holders.

 Let's assume that a compensation amount of €9,000 must be paid to Person A and Person B for securities registered in a joint account.

 Person A also has a securities account in his own name and the securities are valued at €6,000.

 > The compensation paid to Person A will be €6,000 + one half of €9,000 = €10,500,